 Diversity and Representation

-MIT Sloan offers clubs for all interests, including a number of affinity clubs.
-These clubs offer support for their members and organize conferences that address business topics relating to global regions, women, and underrepresented minorities.
+There are MIT Sloan student clubs for all interests and affinity groups.
+The clubs organize activities that support their members and that address business topics of importance to global regions, women, and underrepresented populations.
 The activities of the broader MIT community, coupled with the international and diverse cities of Cambridge and Boston, create a rich educational environment.
 Just a sample of our diverse clubs are described here.

 The Hispanic Business Club